SpicyMKL: Conclusion and future direction

 \section{Conclusion and future direction}

-In this article, we have proposed a new efficient training algorithm for MKL with general convex loss functions.
-The proposed SpicyMKL algorithm generates a sequence of primal variables by iteratively optimizing a smoothed version of the dual MKL problem.
+In this article, we have proposed a new efficient training algorithm for MKL with general convex loss functions and general regularizations.
+The proposed SpicyMKL algorithm generates a sequence of primal variables by iteratively optimizing a sequence of smooth minimization problems.
 The outer loop of SpicyMKL is a proximal minimization method and it converges super-linearly.
 The inner minimization is efficiently carried out by the Newton method.
-The numerical experiments show SpicyMKL scales well with increasing number of kernels and it has similar scaling behaviour against the number of samples to conventional methods.
-The logistic-loss SpicyMKL has shown the best computational efficiency and improved sparsity at a comparable test accuracy.
-Future work includes a second order modification of the update rule of the primal variables and applying the techniques used SpicyMKL for upper-bound based methods.
+We introduced a generalized block norm formulation of MKL regularization that includes non-sparse regularizations such as Elastic-net MKL and block $q$-norm MKL, and derived the connections between our block norm formulation and the kernel weights.
+Then we derived a general optimization method that is applicable to the general block norm framework.
+We also gave an efficient one step optimization method for regularizations with smooth dual (e.g., elastic-net and block $q$-norm).